Enterprise Vault™ Troubleshooting FSA Reporting

 Cause: The Enterprise Vault 8.0 FSA Reporting database did not upgrade successfully to Enterprise Vault 9.0.

-Resolution: To identify the exact cause of the upgrade failure, examine the log file FSAReportingWebServiceConfigUtility.log
+Resolution: To identify the exact cause of the upgrade failure, examine the log file FSAReportingWebServiceConfigUtility.log, located in the Reports subfolder of the Enterprise Vault installation folder, for example C:\Program Files (x86)\Enterprise Vault.

 One possible cause is that Enterprise Vault cannot connect to the SQL Server that hosts the FSA Reporting database.
 Make sure that you can connect to the SQL Server computer from the Enterprise Vault server on which you run the upgrade.